shayanuh/SportsTimeTabling/README.md

 All the files satisfies the best LB i.e. produces optimal solution ,and are validated from above,

-Note:1) That CPLEX API is required to run the code(used for solving linear/integer/constraint programming  and other OR problems efficiently), can be downloaded directly from IBM site
+Note:1) CPLEX API is required to run the code(used for solving linear/integer/constraint programming  and other OR problems efficiently), can be downloaded directly from IBM site

 2)tinxyxml.cpp and tinyxml.h files are required to run the code(read and write inn xml format ).(can be found in /sportstimetabling folder)